Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 .. note :: A primary key is a unique ID for each row in a database table.
 In the example above we are using the page title as a natural primary key.
 Some people prefer to use integer primary keys for all tables, so-called surrogate primary keys.
 The author of this tutorial uses both methods in his own code and is not advocating one method over the other, it is important that you choose the best database structure for your application.
 See the Pylons Cookbook for `a quick general overview of relational databases <http://wiki.pylonshq.com/display/pylonscookbook/Relational+databases+for+people+in+a+hurry>`_ if you're not familiar with these concepts.

 A core philosophy of ORMs is that tables and domain classes are different beasts.
 So next we'll create the Python class that will represent the pages of our wiki and map these domain objects to rows in the ``pages`` table using a mapper.
-In a more complex application, you could break out model classes into separate ``.py`` files in your ``model`` directory, but for sake of simplicity in this case, we'll just stick to :file:`__init__.py`.
+In a more complex application, you could break out model classes into separate ``.py`` files in your :file:`model` directory, but for sake of simplicity in this case, we'll just stick to :file:`__init__.py`.

 Add this to the bottom of ``model/__init__.py``: